a13o/personal-site/_posts/2026-02-01-theyre-llms-not-ai.md

   <figcaption>For fans of the <em>Severance</em> TV show, LLMs are honestly pretty much this.</figcaption>
 </figure>

-For some, the similarity between number files and brain wrinkles is an awful big hint that LLMs are giving 'intelligence'.
+For some, the similarity between number files and brain wrinkles is an awfully big hint that LLMs are giving 'intelligence'.
 But, isn't it just as likely to go in the other direction?
 Maybe whatever LLMs are, that's the base truth -- and **humans are like LLMs**.

 There's an active debate between free will and hard-determinism for a reason.
 Nobody knows which one is correct.
 Maybe I'm just a big pile of numbers, parked at this cafe table with the smells and sounds of coffee at the top of my context window, generating the next sentence of this very blog.